EvaTheHack/RectangularSheet/README.md

 RectangularSheet

-Test task that solve the task "Cutting stock problem"
+Test task that solve the "Cutting stock problem"